HafizTalha/ShotPuzzleGame/README.md

 5. Unity has its own build system.
 Used Unity build process for building the ShortPuzzleGame.

 6. I Integrated a Unit test about score calculation.
-Unit Test snapshots can be found at repository `ShotPuzzleGame/Documentation/Unit Test.
+Unit Test snapshots can be found at repository `ShotPuzzleGame/Documentation/Unit Test`.

-7. For continous delivery, I used jenkins and made pipline on jenkins local server. snapshots for jenkins build process can be found at repository under `ShotPuzzleGame/Documentation/Jenkins Build.
+7. For continous delivery, I used jenkins and made pipline on jenkins local server. snapshots for jenkins build process can be found at rep`ository under `ShotPuzzleGame/Documentation/Jenkins Build`.
-Used following command line arguments in jenkins unity plugins. [-nographics -batchmode -quit -executeMethod BuildScript.PerformBuild -logFile "$WORKSPACE/unity3d_editor.log"]
+Used following command line arguments in jenkins unity plugins. `[-nographics -batchmode -quit -executeMethod BuildScript.PerformBuild -logFile "$WORKSPACE/unity3d_editor.log"]`

 8. Used visualstudio for code development.
 The favorite shortcut keys are following: Find all refrences Shift+F12 Go to implementation Ctrl+F12 For selecting all Ctrl+a For format Ctrl+k For comment Ctrl+k+c For uncomment Ctrl+k+u